Survivor Series (2016): Storylines

 At WrestleMania XX in 2004, Goldberg defeated Brock Lesnar.
 This was their only match against each other as both left WWE after the event; Lesnar returned to the WWE in 2012.
 Goldberg, who originally had no intention of ever returning to WWE, began a working relationship with the promotion again in January 2016, thanks to 2K Sports, who publishes the WWE 2K video games.
 On the May 30 episode of Raw, Goldberg was revealed as the pre-order bonus for the WWE 2K17 video game, which featured Lesnar on the cover.
 During the 2016 SummerSlam weekend at the WWE 2K event in Germany, Goldberg jokingly challenged Lesnar to a match.
 Lesnar and Goldberg continually traded barbs and insults against each other on social media and at WWE 2K17 press events.
 On October 5, Goldberg appeared on ESPN's SportsCenter with Jonathan Coachman to promote his appearance in WWE 2K17.
 He teased a possible return to WWE, and stated that he would want to face Lesnar if he were to return because he owed Lesnar a rematch.
 On the October 10 episode of Raw, Paul Heyman on behalf of Lesnar issued a challenge to Goldberg, stating that Goldberg was the one blemish on Lesnar's WWE career.
-On the October 17 episode, Goldberg accepted the challenge.
+On the October 17 episode, Goldberg (in his first appearance on WWE television since 2004) accepted the challenge.
 The following week, the match was scheduled for Survivor Series.
 On the October 31 episode of Raw, Heyman interrupted Goldberg and teased that Lesnar was there to fight, but then Rusev came out to confront Goldberg.
 Goldberg attacked Rusev with a Jackhammer and Heyman with a Spear.
 On the November 7 episode, video packages were shown hyping the match, with the announcement that both Goldberg and Lesnar would come face-to-face the following week.
 On the final Raw before Survivor Series, both men addressed each other, albeit with security officers between them.
 Lesnar pushed some officers into Goldberg, and Goldberg cleared out the rest.
 Lesnar then retreated instead of staying to fight.

 At No Mercy, Dolph Ziggler defeated The Miz in a career vs. title match for the Intercontinental Championship.
 Ziggler offered The Miz a rematch for the title, but The Miz refused.
 On the November 1 episode of SmackDown, after successfully defending the Intercontinental Championship against Curt Hawkins, Ziggler made an open challenge to any wrestler from the Raw brand to face him for the title at Survivor Series.
 On the November 7 episode of Raw, Sami Zayn revealed that Mick Foley wanted him to face Ziggler for the Intercontinental title, but Stephanie preferred Rusev and scheduled a match between the two, with the winner going on to face Ziggler.
 Zayn defeated Rusev, earning the title match.
 However, his opponent changed when The Miz regained the title from Ziggler, albeit with help from Maryse, on SmackDown's 900th episode on November 15.